Courtland Sutton Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Against the Chargers, Sutton has averaged 57.2 receiving yards per game over his five career matchups, 13.7 more than his over/under for Sunday's game.
+- Sutton is averaging 57.2 receiving yards per game in five career matchups against the Chargers, 13.7 more than his receiving yards prop bet over/under for Sunday's game (43.5).

-- In five matchups with the Chargers, Sutton has had a TD catch, including multiple scores in one game.

 - This week Sutton will face the NFL's 12th-ranked pass defense (237.1 yards allowed per game).